sekelsta/detailedanimals/Readme.md

 ## Truth and Beauty
 This is heavily in progress.
 Will update this doc once things settle down.

+Note: Wolf pups tamed with Wolf Taming mod will lose their genders due to the transformation into wolftaming:dog-wolf-pup

 ## Genelib
 **This is highly incomplete and I don't recommend using it yet!!**